What is a Life Insurance Policy?

 For example, you decide to take out life cover for €450,000 over a 20 year term.
 It can mean that in the unfortunate event of your untimely death, your dependents will receive the amount quoted above.
 The money is from your insurance provider.

 How important is it to get a life insurance policy?

 This generally depends on your personal situation.
 If you are single and have no current dependents then you may not need a life insurance policy just yet.
 However, it is extremely important for protecting the financial future of your family especially if they depend on you for financial support.

-If you have a young family, your life insurance policy may need to ensure that they are covered in terms of income, mortgage protection or expenses associated with education for a long period.
-Make sure that you are covered enough to make sure they will be financially stable for a long term in the event of your premature death.
+If you have a young family, your life insurance policy may need to ensure many things.
+The policy should cover your family for income, mortgage protection or expense associated with education.
+It is important to make sure that you or your family are covered enough.
+This means they will be financially stable for a long term in the event of your premature death.

 How do I apply for life insurance?